The Magic Knot – Invisible Yarn Join

 This technique is super easy to learn.
 Even if you’re just starting, you can master it in minutes.

 Want to see the steps in action?
-Watch our full YouTube video tutorial on The Magic Knot – Invisible Yarn Join.
-It’s beginner-friendly and shows everything in slow motion.
+Grab our crochet pattern on The Magic Knot – Invisible Yarn Join.
+It’s beginner-friendly and shows everything.

 The Magic Knot – Invisible Yarn Join